kabaacke-psy/Helpful-Snippets/README.md

 **What this is:**
 - Tips, Tricks, and Suggestions

-    This repository contains commented segments of code which can be copied, pasted, and modified in order to expidite the generation of code to run analytical pipelines on or off of a cluster environment.
+    This repository contains commented segments of code which can be copied, pasted, and modified in order to expedite the generation of code to run analytical pipelines on or off of a cluster environment.

 - Collaborative